grompe/BTWTweak/patcher/readme.txt

 - Changed chests in BTW 4.AAAAAAAAAAHHHH and up to be harvestable again, when using an iron axe or better.

-- Allowed crafting loose cobblestone slab from 4 stones for BTW 4.AAAAAAAAAAHHHH and up.

 - Allowed crafting regular furnaces again for BTW 4.AAAAAAAAAAHHHH and up, with netherrack surrounded by stone.